PTLunna/TissueXplorer/README.md

 Available online in https://tissuexplorer.shinyapps.io/TissueXplorer/ &
-You can run TissueXplorer locally using RStudio by running the file "app.R" or "storedata.R" in this repository app.R          Standard version used for deployment (in https://tissuexplorer.shinyapps.io/TissueXplorer/).
-For security, it does not store custom datasets. storedata.R    Stores user-uploaded datasets in your local SQLite database.
+You can run TissueXplorer locally using RStudio by running the file "app.R" or "storedata.R" in this repository.

+app.R          Standard version used for deployment (in https://tissuexplorer.shinyapps.io/TissueXplorer/).
+For security, it does not store custom datasets.

+storedata.R    Stores user-uploaded datasets in your local SQLite database.
 After adding your own data, simply restart the app, and your custom datasets will appear automatically.